pragnyanramtha/lecture/what follow your dream misses.md

 That's completely okay.

-And even if you are one of the lucky ones who has a passion that you want to roll

-into a career, I think there are a few pragmatic concerns that don't always fit

-very neatly into an inspirational speech that are required to make this actually work.
+And even if you are one of the lucky ones who has a passion that you want to roll into a career, I think there are a few pragmatic concerns that don't always fit very neatly into an inspirational speech that are required to make this actually work.

 ## The shifting goal

 Before I entered college, I was one of those who knew what I wanted to major in.

-There's no surprises here, it was math.
+There are no surprises here; it was math.

 This was a topic that I had loved for a long time, as long as I can remember.

-When I was in college, I was plenty seduced by the adjacent field of computer

-science and programming, and I would spend my summers interning at software startups.
+When I was in college, I was plenty seduced by the adjacent field of computer science and programming, and I would spend my summers interning at software startups.

-But I distinctly remember coming back at the end of each of those summers and thinking,

-man, you know what I really want to do with my life, is spend more time doing math.
+But I distinctly remember coming back at the end of each of those summers and thinking, "Man, you know what I really want to do with my life is spend more time doing math."

 So I had a passion, I had something I would want to follow.

-But in hindsight, that passion was a lot more arbitrary and maybe a

-little more self-centered than I would have liked to admit at the time.
+But in hindsight, that passion was a lot more arbitrary and maybe a little more self-centered than I would have liked to admit at the time.

 Why did I love math?

-You know, if I'm honest, I think it had its roots in the fact that when I was young,

-the adults emphasized this is an important topic to learn,

-and they told me I was good at it.
+You know, if I'm honest, I think it had its roots in the fact that when I was young, the adults emphasized this is an important topic to learn, and they told me I was good at it.

 This makes me spend more time with it.

-Spending time with something is how you get better at something,

-and that kicks off a positive feedback loop, in both senses of the word positive
+Spending time with something is how you get better at something, and that kicks off a positive feedback loop, in both senses of the word "positive feedback."

-feedback.

 Now, as time went on, I do believe it became less about perceptions when I was in college.

-I remember genuinely enjoying the aesthetic delights

-that beautiful math problem solving has to have.
+I remember genuinely enjoying the aesthetic delights that beautiful math problem-solving has to have.

-But thinking of it as a career ambition, not just a hobby,

-this had the fatal flaw that I was viewing the world through a lens of what I

-personally enjoyed, not giving enough weight to a plan for how exactly it would

-add value to others.
+But thinking of it as a career ambition, not just a hobby, this had the fatal flaw that I was viewing the world through a lens of what I personally enjoyed, not giving enough weight to a plan for how exactly it would add value to others.

-I don't know if you felt it yet, but today marks a

-day in your life when a fundamental goal changes.
+I don't know if you've felt it yet, but today marks a day in your life when a fundamental goal changes.

 When you're a student, the fundamental goal is to grow, to learn, to become better.

-So many institutions and structures around you are there to support you in

-growing and learning and getting better and to reward you for doing so.
+So many institutions and structures around you are there to support you in growing and learning and getting better and to reward you for doing so.

-In life after college, the goal changes a little,

-and success hinges on how effectively you're able to add value to others.
+In life after college, the goal changes a little, and success hinges on how effectively you're able to add value to others.

 Now, these aren't at odds with each other.

 In fact, they go hand in hand.

-You're much better positioned to make a difference if you're armed

-with an expertise and if you spend your life honing that expertise.
+You're much better positioned to make a difference if you're armed with an expertise and if you spend your life honing that expertise.

-But there is a big difference between personal growth being

-the end in and of itself versus being a means to an end.
+But there is a big difference between personal growth being the end in and of itself versus being a means to an end.

 By way of comparison, I also loved the violin when I was growing up.